 Shortly afterwards he arrives with the full team and they want to see all your training records, risk assessments and other health & safety paperwork.
 You are not even sure where everything is after all of the events of the last couple of weeks.
 Further documents are seized and witness statements taken from your staff.

 It is absolutely imperative that you have legal representation in respect of any interview under caution which is to take place.
 The interview may appear to you to be part of some benign invitation to “give your side of the story” but it is also an early part of the investigative process and what you say may be used as evidence against you in Court proceedings.

-Any failures discovered in your training documentation or lack of appropriate risk assessments can lead to prosecution under The Health & Safety at Work Act attracting fines of up to £20,000 in the Magistrates' Court and unlimited fines in the Crown Court.
+Any failures discovered in your training documentation or lack of appropriate risk assessments can lead to prosecution under The Health & Safety at Work Act attracting unlimited fines in both the Magistrates’ Court and Crown Court.

-More worrying still is the new Corporate Manslaughter legislation which, in the event of a death such as this failure in safety systems, can attract a fine of up to 10% of turnover as well as a "publicity order" requiring you to advertise your failings publicly, for example in a national newspaper or by direct mail to your customers.
+More worrying still is the new Corporate Manslaughter legislation which, in the event of a death such as this failure in safety systems, fines now range up to £20m with the option to go even higher for very large organisations, as well as a “publicity order” requiring you to advertise your failings publicly, for example in a national newspaper or by direct mail to your customers.